ethhub-io/ethhub/using-ethereum/running-an-ethereum-node/README.md

 Once the snapshot is restored, the client switches to full sync and ancient blocks are synchronized from the network in background.

+A parity default node serves the network as a full node after it has finished synchronizing.

 **parity --no-warp**

 Synchronizes a full node starting at genesis verifying all blocks and executing all transactions.
 This mode is a bit slower than the warp sync mode but comes with increased security.